-Social Security is extremely important to our economic security.
 Social Security stands as one of the most complex areas in financial planning (let alone divorce planning), but most people overlook it.
 For divorcing couples, if proper planning is not done, the result could be economically detrimental.
-The purpose of this blog is to address some common concerns concerning Social Security considerations in divorce.
+The purpose of this guide is to address some common concerns concerning Social Security considerations in divorce.

 A few basic rules for divorced spouse to receive spousal benefits on the former spouses earnings are: